-The so-called “Stairway to Heaven” is a steep hiking trail that is, contrary to popular belief, actually closed to the public.
-But many people still continue to climb it despite the “No Trespassing” signs—#forthegram.
+The so-called Stairway to Heaven is a steep hiking trail that is, contrary to popular belief, actually closed to the public.
+But many people still continue to climb it despite the no trespassing signs.

 Forget Niagara Falls.
 Nestled in the Finger Lakes region of New York State lies a fantasy-like world called Rainbow Falls.
 As you can see, it’s just like Narnia.

-This natural pool of rainbow-like colors is the largest hot spring in the U.S. and the third largest in the world.
+This natural pool of rainbow-like colors is the largest hot spring in the US and the third-largest in the world.

-Just outside Springdale, Utah, this incredible 146,000-acre (59,084ha) park attracts nature junkies from all over the globe.
+Just outside Springdale, Utah, this incredible 146,000-acre (59,084-hectare) park attracts nature junkies from all over the globe.
 Most popular site?
-The 15 mile (24.1km) -long by a half-mile (86.4m) deep Zion Canyon.
+The 15-mile-long (24 kilometers) by a half-mile (86.4-meter) deep Zion Canyon.

 This place was created Insta-ready.
-Juneau’s glittering Mendenhall Valley is a 12-mile (19.3km) glacier that hides some very surreal ice caves.
+Juneau’s glittering Mendenhall Valley is a 12-mile (19-kilometer) glacier that hides some very surreal ice caves.
 Follow the West Glacier trail for a chance to see the whimsical ice clouds for yourself.

-Sorry guys, you won’t find Chris Hemsworth here.
+Sorry, guys; you won’t find Chris Hemsworth here.
 Travel along Cape Perpetua and you’ll stumble on Thor’s Well, a saltwater fountain thing of beauty, which is driven by the power of the ocean tide.
 Best time to see it in action?
 An hour before high tide to an hour after high tide.

-This brilliant slot canyon is split into two different sections, commonly referred to as “The Crack” and “The Corkscrew.”
+This brilliant slot canyon is split into two different sections, commonly referred to as The Crack and The Corkscrew.
 The natural canvas of color is just magnificent.
 One for the Snapchat?

-The Oneonta Gorge is home to a very unique set of aquatic and woodland plants – some of which you won’t find anywhere else in the U.S. As you can see, the ferns and moss make the walls look like something out of a page of Thumbelina’s book.
+The Oneonta Gorge is home to a very unique set of aquatic and woodland plants – some of which you won’t find anywhere else in the US.
+As you can see, the ferns and moss make the walls look like something out of a page of Thumbelina’s book.

 There’s a total of 119 known caves, formed entirely from limestone and sulfuric acid, awaiting discovery in this rocky New Mexico paradise.